wulechuan/bash-colorful-strings/README.md

 echo `clear-color`
 ```

-We can also use it for string concatenations.
+We can also use it for string concatenations,

-> Notice the mixed ways of using this tool shown in the example below.
-> Both the `colorful` function and the `set-color`/`clear-color` pair are used.
+like this:

 ```sh
 mySentence=`set-color textBlue`